From music to movies, culture in the corner

 With four screens, this trusted moviehouse usually shows current Hollywood movies.
 Every year they host the Manhattan Short Film Festival screenings, which are definitely worth seeing.

 Bank Street Theater

 46 Bank St.

-Educates all students, recreational or pre-professional, in all aspects of performing arts.
+An all inclusive community that educates all students whether they be recreational or pre-professional in all aspects of the performing arts.

 24 Bank St, New Milford

 Located in New Milford, this shop offers fresh flowers, plants, and gift ideas for all ages and occasions.

 This New Milford art resource provides a nurturing environment for artistic creativity and development through educational fine art programs and events.